 I'm 5'8" and the Tiger was a tall bike.
-But don't be put off.
-I could nearly get
+Don't be put off.
+I could nearly get my

-my heals down and something like a Fireblade with it's wide seat and low
+heals down and something like a Fireblade with it's wide seat and low bars is

-bars is much more difficult to balance at a standstill.
-For shorties it is
+much more difficult to balance at a standstill.
+For shorties it is possible to

 Step 1.
 Set the rear shock pre-load to minimum and then drop the forks

 Step 2.
 If you remove the seat and have a look you'll see that the subframe